bullet-db/bullet-db.github.io/docs/backend/spark-architecture.md

 ### Data processing

 Bullet can accept arbitrary sources of data as long as they can be ingested by Spark.
-They can be Kafka, Flume, Kinesis, and TCP sockets etc. In order to hook up your data to Bullet Spark, you just need to implement the [Data Producer Trait](https://github.com/bullet-db/bullet-spark/blob/master/src/main/scala/com/yahoo/bullet/spark/DataProducer.scala).
+They can be Kafka, Flume, Kinesis, and TCP sockets etc. You can either use [DSL](dsl.md) or hook up your data directly to Bullet Spark.
+To do the latter, you just need to implement the [Data Producer Trait](https://github.com/bullet-db/bullet-spark/blob/master/src/main/scala/com/yahoo/bullet/spark/DataProducer.scala).
 In your implementation, you can either:

 * Use [Spark Streaming built-in sources](https://spark.apache.org/docs/latest/streaming-programming-guide.html#input-dstreams-and-receivers) to receive data.
 Below is a quick example for a direct Kafka source in Scala.
 You can also write it in Java: